Master-Vasu/CS50-Mail/README.md

 # CS50 Mail

 CS50 Mail is a web application for managing emails, developed as part of the CS50 Web Programming with Python and JavaScript course.
-The application is built using Django and allows users to send, receive, and manage emails through a modern web interface.
+The application is built using Django and Vanilla JS which allows users to send, receive, and manage emails through a modern web interface.

 ## Features